TroelsMortensen/CodeLabs/Tutorials/CsharpDebugging/006 Program class.md

 }
 ```

-You will probably have to fix some namespace using.
-The Program.cs will have been put in a namespace named after the project.
+You will have to fix the namespace, I just added a dummy name.
-The previous classes, you created, may not have been given a namespace.
+The previously created classes would by default get a namespace corresponding to the Project name, e.g. "DebugBasics".

 Fix any import mistakes.